Small Claims Court Case Types

 The clerk at the courthouse can be an excellent resource for your case.
 The clerk is an excellent resource for the procedure for small claims court cases in Texas but also any procedures specific to that County or courthouse.
 It is recommended that you contact the clerk’s office to ensure the courthouse is open during the hours you want to visit.
 Also, while the clerk can answer questions about procedures, the clerk cannot give legal advice.

 A plaintiff cannot demand more than $10,000 in their action.
 (Texas Government Code 28.093).
 Additionally, a small claims court plaintiff can only ask the court for monetary relief.
 The court has no authority to issue an injunctive or equitable award.
 Say your landscaper breaks a sprinkler head.
 You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
 This type of relief would be injunctive relief.

 Small claims court trials are very informal compared to a regular civil trial.
 This allows the trials to be conducted in a much more informal fashion.
 Generally the judge will ask questions to help develop the facts and understand the context and circumstances surrounding the case.
-A small claims court trial is much quicker, often lasting between 15-20 minutes.
-A jury trial will likely last longer, probably a few hours.
+Trials generally are pretty short (15-20 minutes).
+However, if a party wishes for a jury trial, it will likely last a few hours.